-Symptom Possible Solutions No LEDs illuminate Antenna controller appears to be dead Check for: • About 12VAC between the rear of the power socket J1 and chassis ground: If measurement is bad: Not plugged in or no power at wall outlet Faulty wall adapter ~5VDC between the output of the 5V linear regulator and chassis ground.
-If incorrect voltage, check for approximately 17VDC on the input pin.
+Symptom Possible Solutions No LEDs illuminate Antenna controller appears to be dead Check for: • About 12VAC between the rear of the power socket J1 and chassis ground: Note: this measurement can be between 12 and 13.5 VAC.
+Not plugged in or no power at wall outlet Faulty wall adapter ~5VDC between the output of the 5V linear regulator and chassis ground.
+IT VDC If incorrect voltage, check for approximately 17VDC on the input pin.
+IT incorrect voltage in the input pin.
 If there is not 17V on the input pin, then there is a faulty solder joint, or the front panel on/off switch cable/jack is faulty.
 If there is 12V on the input pin, then U2 (LM7805) is faulty.
-No LEDs illuminate Check for: If measurement is bad: Antenna controller appears to be dead (continued) • Check to see if the microcontroller is getting power: 5 vdc between pin 11 and chassis ground as well as pin 32 and chassis ground.
-Bad solder joint in the circuit path between the 5V linear regulator (U2_5V_REG) and pin 11 and/or pin 32 of the microcontroller. • Good power readings on pins 11 and 32.
+No LEDs illuminate Check for: If measurement is bad: Antenna controller appears to be dead (continued) Check to see if the microcontroller is getting power: 5 vdc between pin 11 and chassis ground as well as pin 32 and chassis ground.
+Bad solder joint in the circuit path between the 5V linear regulator (U2_5V_REG) and pin 11 and/or pin 32 of the microcontroller.
+Good power readings on pins 11 and 32.
 Microcontroller in backwards Bad solder connection on the chip socket Bad Microcontroller